Ekliptor/cashtippr-woocommerce/README.md

 This plugin is also available in the [WordPress plugin installer](https://wordpress.org/plugins/cashtippr-woocommerce-addon/).

+You must also install WooCommerce and the [main CashTippr plugin](https://github.com/Ekliptor/cashtippr).

 ## ToDos
 * add support for payments for Bitcoin Cash [SLP tokens](https://simpleledger.cash/) for payments